Placeholder image

 • If the project concerns curriculum, how is it integrated into the overall educational standards?

-• Does the project demonstrate a finding that could be of importance to other schools?
+• Does the project demonstrate a finding that could be of importance to other educational entities?

 How to Apply